Drug-Free Schools and Campus Regulations

 Health and Wellness Center

-The University’s Health and Wellness Centers main responsibility is assisting in all student wellness needs.
-The Center provides opportunities for students to become involved in wellness related programming through volunteering and peer education programs.
-The Health and Wellness Center promotes health awareness through one-on-one mentoring, and intentional programming.
-In the last academic year, the Health and Wellness Center has conducted over 78 programs, 20 related directly to DAAPP prevention, and had over 1,000 students attend these programs.
-Involved.
-For future data collection the Center will begin tracking which specific resources students are being referred to within Health & Wellness.
+The University's Health and Wellness Center's main responsibility is assisting in all student wellness needs.
+The Center provides opportunities for students to become involved in wellness related programming through volunteering and internship programs.
+The Health and Wellness Center promotes health awareness through nonclinical one-on-one mentoring, and intentional programming.
+In the last academic year, the Health and Wellness Center has conducted over 77 programs and trainings, 20 related directly to DAAPP prevention, and had over 1,000 students attend these programs.
+Current data collection includes tracking which specific resources students are being referred to within Health & Wellness.
 The Health and Wellness Center also offers a free Student Self Care Station where all students can stop and pick up supplies or items that they are in need of while on campus.
 The Self Care Station provides DAAPP educational pamphlets, information on local resources, and other supportive resources for students in recovery.

 Recreation and Wellness